GordonWei/chronyc-tw/README.md

 # chronyc-tw
-ntp server at tw timezone.
+ntp server at tw timezone in Docker.